nhsevidence/head-of-software-engineering/README.md

+# Head of software engineering

+This repository is to collect and organise my ideas and resources in my journey becoming head of software engineering at NICE Digital.

 # Principles

-Below are some principles that i've laid out to guide my efforts
+Below are some principles that i've laid out to guide my efforts.

 ## Use data to make decisions
 I am to gather insights and do research to help test my assumptions before committing to doing work.
 This is to help me better add value by prioritising work effectively.
 This can be anything from delivery work to personal improvement.